zagrebmukerjee/ZagrebClassNotes/Math Notes/Analysis Notes/Rudin Ch2 and Exercises.md

 - Isolated point: $p \in E$ but $p$ is not a limit point
 - Interior point: $p \in E$ and  there exists a ball $N_r(p)$ that is a subset of $E$.

+- Set is open if every point is an interior point.
+Intuitively that means you can sort of jiggle anything around and it'll remain in the set.
+- Closed set